-We invest in environmental improvements and increasing biodiversity our future targets
+We invest in environmental improvements and increasing biodiversity

 To counteract our carbon production, we invest in environmental improvements in local communities.
 Our tree planting programme is increasing numbers, and by installing wildflower beds and moss in green spaces we are reducing grass cutting and lowering our carbon footprint.